-Benefits in pay status are subject to an annual cost of living adjustment of 1.5% beginning January 1, 2000.
+Benefits in pay status are subject to an annual cost of living adjustment of the lesser of 1.5% or CPI plus an additional COLA if surplus assets exist beginning January 1, 2000.
 Effective October 3, 2001, a medical cost of living adjustment is payable to retired members.
 Such amount will commence 10 years after retirement and shall be an amount equal to \$10 per month for each year retired (subject to a maximum of \$250 per month), prorated for years of service less than 20.

-Retirement Annuities: To begin receiving a retirement annuity the employee must have left the employment of the School district, selected a retirement date and or
+Retirement Annuities: To begin receiving a retirement annuity the employee must have left the employment of the School district, selected a retirement date and

-(a) remained employed until his or her 65th birthday and completed at least five years of creditable Omaha service,

-(b) have 10 years of creditable service (with at least five of those years being creditable Omaha service) and attained age 55.
+- remained employed until his or her 65th birthday and completed at least five years of creditable (a) Omaha service, - or - (b) have 10 years of creditable service (with at least five of those years being creditable Omaha service) and attained age 55.